jordanwalsh23/www.launchpsychology.com.au/site/content/_index.md

 ---
 title1: From Surviving
 title2: To Thriving
+subtitles:
-subtitle1: The psychology practice for those who want more.
+  - text: The psychology practice for those who want more.
-subtitle2: More meaning.
+  - text: ' More meaning.
 More connection.
+More challenge. '
-More challenge.
-More of the stuff of life.
+  - text: More of the stuff of life.
-subtitle3: We offer psychology & neuropsychology services.
 image: /img/header-background-sm-cut.png
 blurb:
   heading: Why Kaldi?